 But, that window is small, and requires jumping through a few hoops.
 Time is of the essence.

 OLD LINE MUSIC has been there, and done that.
-Our familiarity with the processes required means a quicker turn-around time.
 We’ve done the required legwork and filing for other artists and we’d like to help you.

 CONTACT US to explore the possibility of bringing your music home where it belongs.
-Create new income streams and expose that music to a new generation of admirers.
+Expose that music to a new generation of admirers.

 OLD LINE MUSIC - reacquire your music!